soleil-ica/Lima-camera-spectralinstrument/doc/index.rst

 .. _camera-ufxc:

-Aviex camera plugin
+SpectralInstrument camera plugin
 -------------------

 Intoduction
 ```````````
-The UFXC32k is a ...
+The SpectralInstrument is a ...

 Module configuration